kelvinsekx/black-and-white-store/README.md

 ## Functionalities it meet
 [the functionality is subjected to change or addition without notice]
--  A landing page showing the categories in navbar: I intentionally made this simpler with two: 'M' and 'F'<br>
+-  A landing page showing the categories in navbar.
-   A categories pages listing the various products under that category
+   A categories functionality listing the various products under that category
 - A product detail page showing the details of the product: this is on the landing page
 - Used Context API to build in a simple cart functionality that
   - Add product to Cart